Enjoy the Performing Arts in Hiraizumi, Where the Autumn Foliage Shines Brightly ~Fujiwara festival ~Day 2

 Katanakake

 Let’s look at the basic structure.
 At the head of the group is the leader, called “Tanefukube,” who oversees the entire group.
-He is followed by the “Fukube” .
-He has a gourd hanging from his waist.
-Behind him is Nakataiko.
+The “Fukube” group follows him.
+Behind them is Nakataiko group.
 They are holding a tassel in their hands.
 Next is “the Katanakake”.
-They have a sword on their waist, and sometimes play with a shishi.
+They have a sword on their waist, and sometimes play with a deer (shishi).

 Nakadate